BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: BROADCAST: Reducing Both Compression Stochastic Noise

-As mentioned in the previous section, directly compressing the corrected stochastic gradients still introduces remarkable compression noise, which leads to unsatisfactory Byzantine-robustness.
-Therefore, we propose to compress the differences between the corrected stochastic gradients and auxiliary vectors so as to reduce the compression noise.
-The proposed algorithm, named as BROADCAST (Byzantine-RObust Aggregation with gradient Difference Compression And STochastic variance reduction), jointly reduces the stochastic and compression noise.
+As mentioned in Section \ref{sec:sto}, directly compressing the corrected stochastic gradients still introduces remarkable compression noise, leading to unsatisfactory Byzantine-robustness.
+Therefore, we propose to compress the differences between the corrected stochastic gradients and auxiliary vectors to reduce the compression noise.
+The proposed algorithm, named as BROADCAST (Byzantine-RObust Aggregation with gradient Difference Compression And STochastic variance reduction), jointly reduces the compression and stochastic noise.